 Sleep is a natural restorative, an antidote to the damage done to our bodies during the day.
 It allows the body to replenish its immune system, restore adrenal function, detoxify the brain, eliminate free radicals, and ward off heart disease, memory loss, and mood imbalances.

 Do you suffer from insomnia, have trouble staying asleep, or are you unable to fall asleep?

 Poor sleep and chronic insomnia are symptoms of deeper underlying imbalance that needs to be explored.

 If you’re unable to fall asleep, the problem is often a need to balance the central nervous system (sympathetic and parasympathetic) and correct mineral deficiencies.
 If you’re able to fall asleep, but unable to stay asleep rule out adrenal dysfunction, blood sugar handling problems, insulin resistance, hypoglycemia, underlying infections, and gut dysbiosis.

-No blue light at night, which suppresses your normal production of melatonin, increases blood glucose, and disrupts hormones that control hunger.
-Blue light at night impairs memory, increases risk of diabetes, depression, heart disease, breast cancer and obesity, negatively impacts sleep quality and quantity, and alters your body’s natural circadian rhythms.
+No artificial blue light at night, which suppresses your normal production of melatonin, increases blood glucose, and disrupts hormones that control hunger.
+Blue light at night impairs memory, increases risk of diabetes, dementia, depression, heart disease, breast cancer, mitochondrial dysfunction and obesity, negatively impacts sleep quality and quantity, and alters your body’s natural circadian rhythms.

 Unplug the Wi-Fi.
-Turn off your computer, iPad, cell phone and television at least 2 hours before bedtime, preferably by 8pm.
+Turn off your computer, iPad, smartphone and television at least 2 hours before bedtime, preferably by 8pm.